ianredmann/ianredmann/README.md

 ---

 🎓 I’m a senior at Ouachita Baptist University double majoring in Computer Science and Applied Mathematics.
-💻 I enjoy building full-stack applications and applying mathematical reasoning to real-world data problems.
+💻 I enjoy building full-stack applications and applying mathematical reasoning to practical data problems.

 ---